zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 5. In your project home directory, run the `gradle clean build` command to build your project.
 Alternatively you may run `gradlew` to use the specific gradle version that is working with your project.

-    **Note:**
-At time of writing the Plain Java Enabler is built with Gradle v 4.9.

 ### Maven guide

 Use the following procedure if you use Maven as your build automation system.